AbhayKarade/Maze-Solver-using-Search-Algorithms/README.md

 So I described a generalized approach to solve this this problem statement in following steps

+## Assumptions:
+- Start and goal pose will be selected by user.
+The robot will not get out of random maze without a given goal pose.

+- Robot can follow the given path and commands

+## Approach:

 ### Step 1:
 - Generate sample Mazes with the obstacles and tight spaces for the ship so that it has to perform different maneuvers – turn,move backward to reach valid exit.